New York Is Set To Be First U.S. City To Impose Congestion Pricing

 The plan will be what's known as "cordon pricing," in which motorists pay to enter a zone.
 In this case, that zone will be Manhattan south of 60th Street.

-The precise charges levied have not yet been announced.
+The precise charges to be levied have not yet been announced.
 A task force convened by the governor last year suggested different flat fees for cars and trucks.

-In New York, automobiles move slowly these days, with drivers and bus riders moving an average of 9 miles per hour in the last mile of their journeys.
+In New York, automobiles move slowly these days, with drivers and bus riders moving at an average of 9 miles per hour in the last mile of their journeys.
 Cities including San Francisco and Seattle are also considering congestion pricing to unsnarl their own traffic-clogged streets.

 New York's experience "will be an important precedent for the conversations happening in other U.S. cities," Corinne Kisner, executive director of the National Association of City Transportation Officials, told The Wall Street Journal.